bschlademann/DnD5e_alternative_encounter_builder/README.md

 ## D&D 5e combat difficulty calculator
-Using only the challenge ratings of creatures to estimate the difficulty of a combat encounter often is a shot in the dark, especially so with a rising number of participants.
-This is an attempt to estimate the difficulty more accurately.
-It still uses the number of creatures and their levels/challange ratings as a base, but those are transformed and used in a different formula than the classical one from 5e.
+This is an attempt at estimating the difficulty of a cpmbat encounter more accurately.
+Right now it still uses the challenge ratings (CR) of creatures and levels of players as input.
+Both are transformed into powerlevel equivalent values.
+The difficulty assigned to the encounter (trivial/easy/medium/hard/deadly/absurd) stems from the powerlevel equivalent of the party compared to that of the opposing side.

 # use

 enter values into